scottcarlson/smoothbrain-api-stockprices/README.md

 ### Environment Values

-For setting environment variables on MacOS, you need to start the Visual Studio IDE editor from teh CLI terminal and `export` the env values with teh launch command.
+For setting environment variables on MacOS, you need to start the Visual Studio IDE editor from teh CLI terminal and `export` the env values with the launch command.
 Example:

 ```
 export INTRINIO_API_KEY={VALUE} && /Applications/Visual\ Studio.app/Contents/MacOS/VisualStudio